UniStuttgart-VISUS/megamol/docs/manual.md

 It is recommende to use the latest [release](https://github.com/UniStuttgart-VISUS/megamol/releases/tag/v1.3) version of the source code.

 **Note**:
-The *OSPRay plugin* is currently disabled by default, since you need to install its dependencies manually and locate them manually as well.
+The *OSPRay plugin* is currently disabled by default.
-Ideally, you just download [OSPRay](https://www.ospray.org/downloads.html) and adjust `ospray_DIR` in cmake.
-Give the absolute path to the directory containing the `.cmake` files of OSPRay.
-They are usually located in the `/lib/cmake` sub directory.
-However, if you want to compile OSPRay yourself, you need to install [ISPC](https://ispc.github.io/), [TBB](https://www.threadingbuildingblocks.org/), and [Embree](https://embree.github.io/) first (binary versions are okay).
+See the plugins' [readme](https://github.com/UniStuttgart-VISUS/megamol/blob/master/plugins/OSPRay_plugin/Readme.md) for additional instructions on how to enable it.

 <!-- ---------------------------------------------------------------------- -->
 #### Microsoft Windows